DFE-Digital/dfe-job-descriptions/Architects/TechnicalArchitect.md

 ## Summary

 These are exciting times at the Department for Education.
-We are transforming to become a user-centred organisation, delivering better outcomes for all our users.

-[This video](https://www.youtube.com/watch?v=dgS-yJKR4Z4) gives an insight into the culture which is being developed within some of the teams.
+In 2022 we'll continue to build services for all our users – children, adults, and those in social care

+Our diverse and inclusive culture reflects the society we live in.
+This helps us to achieve better outcomes for all our users.
+See what our team have to say here [Culture video](https://www.youtube.com/watch?v=dgS-yJKR4Z4).

+We work in multi-disciplinary teams using Agile methods to innovate and radically improve services that:

+• Raise education standards and provide the best start in life for children

+• Support disadvantaged and vulnerable children and young people

+• Drive economic growth

+You can read more about our strategy on the [DfE digital and technology strategy blog](https://dfedigital.blog.gov.uk/)

 As a Technical Architect, you will be designing and building services for a diverse set of users, including citizens, teachers, social workers, and school professionals.